A Brief Guide to Filing a Patent for a Biotechnology Innovation in the Delaware Valley

 Protect Your Biotechnology Innovation: An Experienced Biotechnology Patent Legal Team

 You may feel like you’ve already done the hard work by inventing something completely new or making critical updates in the field of biotechnology.
 However, the process of securing a patent is incredibly lengthy and technical.
 Don’t take on the process on your own.
-With the assistance of an experienced Delaware Valley biotechnology patent attorney, the inane requirements and technical jargon become easy to navigate.
+With the assistance of an experienced Philadelphia biotechnology patent attorney, the inane requirements and technical jargon become easy to navigate.

 Paul & Paul have dedicated an entire practice to protecting people’s intellectual property.
 Backed by years of experience, our team has strong academic credentials enabling us to truly understand the patents we are helping biotechnological innovators protect.
 We proudly serve clients across the Delaware Valley and beyond.
 Contact us today for a free case evaluation, or call us at (215) 568-4900.
 The sooner you reach out, the sooner we can help you protect your biotechnological innovation.